Selecting the right lightweight metal13 November 2023

 - Many cars have a lightweight aluminium hood and other body panels.
 Typically, major engine components such as engine blocks and pistons are now almost exclusively made from cast aluminium alloys.
 Other lightweight aluminium components such as brake callipers, electrical housings, interior trim parts all help to reduce vehicle weight and increase fuel efficiency.

-- Magnesium’s poor creep resistance had made it unsuitable for high temperatures, but recently discovered alloys such as ZE41 & ZWO8203 are heat resistant at extreme temperatures (c.
+Higher-purity variants of traditional alloys have resulted in a significant resistance to corrosion, and new coating techniques such as plasma electrolytic oxidation (PEO) make a thoroughly resistant neutral oxide from the metal’s substrate.
+Magnesium’s poor creep resistance also traditionally made it unsuitable for high temperatures, but recently discovered alloys such as ZE41 & ZWO8203 are heat resistant at extreme temperatures (c.
 400 F).

 As a result of these developments, magnesium is increasingly being used in a range of settings:

 - Car seats, power tools, luggage, and cameras have all been designed to make the most of lightweight, strong magnesium.